-All patients receiving intravenous oxytocin must be under continuous observation by trained personnel who have a thorough knowledge of the drug and are qualified to identify complications.
-A physician qualified to manage any complications should be immediately available.
+All patients receiving intravenous oxytocin must be under continuous observation by trained personnel who have a thorough knowledge of the drug and are qualified to complications. identify qualified to manage any complications should be immediately available.
 Electronic fetal monitoring provides the best means for early detection of overdosage.

-In the overdosage section, the package insert provides:
+In the overdosage section, the package insert states:

 Overdosage with oxytocin depends essentially on uterine hyperactivity, whether or not due to hypersensitivity to this agent.
-Hyperstimulation with strong (hypertonic) or prolonged (tetanic) contractions, or a resting tone of 15 to 20 mm H2O or more between contractions can lead to tumultuous labor, uterine rupture...utero-placental hypoperfusion and variable deceleration of fetal heart, fetal hypoxia, hypercapnea....or death.
-(Physician's Desk Reference; 1998.
+Hyperstimulation with strong (hypertonic) or prolonged (tetanic) contractions, or a resting tone of 15 to 20 mm H2O or more between contractions can lead to tumultuous labor, uterine rupture ... utero-placental hypoperfusion and variable deceleration of fetal heart, fetal hypoxia, hypercapnea ... or death.39